LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

       email message.
    :param -immediate:
       If specified then the email is sent immediately without using the outgoing message queue.
-This option can be used for messages which have very large attachments.
+This option can be used for messages that have very large attachments.
    :param -host:
       SMTP host through which to send messages.